bjuppa/com-plain-date/README.md

 ### Explicit named timezones

-These utilities are designed to always require a named timezone as the first parameter for every operation that would be ambiguous without one.
+These utilities are designed to always require a named timezone for every operation that would be ambiguous without one.
+The timezone is the very first argument given to such functions, showing how important it is.

 This avoids confusion caused by working with JavaScript `Date` or other _DateTime_-like objects where the timezone information is hidden away.
-Something that becomes especially problematic when passing such objects over context boundaries.
+Timezones set inside objects are especially problematic when passing those objects over context boundaries.

 ### Separate plain-date and plain-time objects